 The ribbon transducer works on electromagnetic induction, but its conductive material is a thin ribbon diaphragm.
 Although ribbon mics generally sound much more natural than their moving-coil dynamic counterparts, their thin ribbons generally aren't able to induce as much voltage as they move in the magnetic field.

-Active ribbon microphones, on the other hand, have the internal amplification similar to the condenser microphones mentioned above.
-These amplifiers (FETs, op amps, vacuum tubes) boost the low-level signal from the ribbon element before the signal is outputted.
+On the other hand, active ribbon microphones have internal amplification similar to the condenser microphones mentioned above.
+These amplifiers (FETs, op-amps, vacuum tubes) boost the low-level signal from the ribbon element before the signal is outputted.